Freeman stung by ATL departure, thrilled by Dodgers landing

 The Dodgers paid top dollar to get Freeman after his impressive career with the Braves, including a 12-year run with the big-league club culminating in the 2020 NL MVP award and the 2021 World Series title.

+Freeman will make $27 million a year with Los Angeles, but $7 million is deferred in each of the first three seasons and $12 million in each of the last three for a total of $57 million.
+That money is payable in installments of $4 million each July 1 from 2028-35, and $5 million each July 1 from 2036-40.

-Freeman was the face of the Braves, but they turned their back on him, the slugger feels.
+But the big new contract and bright future hasn’t quelled all of Freeman’s hurt.
+He was the face of the Braves, but the slugger feels they turned their back on him.

-“I didn’t think I was ever going to become a free agent, to be honest,” Freeman said.
+Freeman also was not convinced by the tears from Alex Anthopoulos when the Braves general manager discussed his departure: ”I saw them.
+That’s all I’ll say.”

+His optimism vanished Monday when the Braves swung a dramatic trade with Oakland for Matt Olson, who got a $168 million contract a day later.

-Freeman was working out at home in Orange County when he heard about the Olson trade, which utterly blindsided him.
+Freeman was working out at home in Orange County when he heard about the Olson trade, which ”blindsided” him.

 ”I had no idea that was going to happen, anything like that,” Freeman said. ”When I got told, emotions were all over the place.
 I couldn’t really speak for a couple of hours, trying to figure out what was going on.”